jjcrofts77/Linear-Systems-MATH30451/content/notebooks/Chapter1/Chapter1Intro.md

 # Chapter 1 Introduction

-The aim of this course is to study systems of linear differential or difference equations, such as arise in the analysis of many situations in the sciences.
+This course will provide standard results and techniques fro solving systems of linear autonomous differential and difference equations, including Laplace transform and matrix methods.
+Based on this material an introduction to the ideas of mathematical control theory will be given, with emphasis on stability and feedback.